Wisconsin Legislature To Honor Bolender

 The Wisconsin Legislature on Thursday is scheduled to take up a resolution honoring the life and public service of late Oak Creek Mayor Dick Bolender.

-Bolender, who was Oak Creek's mayor since 2003, died unexpectedly Dec.
-10, just a few days after announcing he would retire to spend more time with his family.
+Bolender, who was Oak Creek's mayor since 2003, Dec.
+10, just a few days after to spend more time with his family.

 State Rep. Mark Honadel, one of the co-sponsors of the resolution, said he and Bolender became friends when they were running for office in 2003.
 At the time, the hot issue was the We Energies power plant, which they both decided they would support.